In January of 1878, George Coy of New Haven, Conn., gave birth to a new American tradition – the wrong number.

 Impressed, Coy rounded up backers and bought a franchise to license Bell’s technology and opened the first commercial telephone exchange in the United States in a storefront in the now-demolished Boardman Building in New Haven.

 The exchange itself was not exactly a technological marvel, built from pot lids, carriage bolts and whatever else Coy could find, but it worked.
 It was capable of handling 64 customers.
 However, only two calls could take place simultaneously and the operator had to use six switches to put a call through.

-Nevertheless, it meant telephone owners could now talk to someone else without buying them a phone and connecting their own wires, and in January the exchanged opened with 21 subscribers, each paying $1.50 per month.
-Physicians, businesses, police were early adopters and within a month, Coy had 50 subscribers and had to publish the first phone directory.
+Nevertheless, it meant telephone owners could now talk to someone else without buying them a phone and connecting their own wires.
+In January the exchange opened with 21 subscribers, each paying $1.50 per month.
+Physicians, businesses and police were early adopters.
+Within a month, Coy had 50 subscribers and had to publish the first phone directory.

 Before long, telephone exchanges were springing up across the country.
-The New Haven District Telephone Company grew rapidly and by 1882, it was rebranded the Southern New England Telephone Co. with the rights to serve all of Connecticut.
+The New Haven District Telephone Company grew rapidly.
+By 1882, it was rebranded the Southern New England Telephone Co., with the rights to serve all of Connecticut.